zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Sasha says, “Do you know how many strings I had to pull to get a reservation at the hottest restaurant in town?”
 The expression “to  pull some strings” means to use your power or your influence in order to get so mething done that other people wouldn’t be able to get done.
 If you want to  get tickets to a concert, and you know somebody who works where the concert is be ing held, you might ask that person for a favor to get you some tickets tha t other people would not be able to get.
 That would be “pulling some strings.”

-Sasha pulled some strings to get a reservation at t he hottest restaurant in town.
+Sasha pulled some strings to get a reservation at the hottest restaurant in town.
 The word “hottest” here means most popular – the on e that everyone wants to go to right now.
 Sasha says, “Come on, let’s go.
 Why a re you checking your wallet?” meaning why are you looking at your wallet, or insi de of your wallet.

 Sasha says, “Dinner is my treat.”
 To say something is your “treat” (treat) means you are going to pay for it.
-If I say, “I’m going t o invite you to dinner.
+If I say, “I’m going to invite you to dinner.
 It’s my treat,” that means I’m going to pay for your dinner.
 I’m no t, actually, but if you want to invite me to dinner and make it your treat, I’d be happy to go with you.
 Sasha is wondering why Alan is looking at his wallet since s he is going to pay for dinner.
 That’s what she means when she says, “Dinner is my treat.”

 Alan says, however, “I just want to make sure I hav e enough cash,” enough money, “for a taxi when your car gets towed!”
 “To t ow” (tow) means to use a truck to take a car and remove it from where it is.
 If you park your car in a place where it should not be, sometimes the local police will tow your car.
 They will get